YashpalRathod14/Physical_Design/README.md

 The clock port is bigger in size as it has to drive all the sequential elements at the whole chip.

-## VI.
-Steps to run floorplan using openLane.
+## Steps to run floorplan using openLane.
 ![image](https://github.com/YashpalRathod14/Physical-Design/assets/135158197/52c5dfa5-96c8-44d5-a3aa-2898aa866a0e)
 In Floorplan.tcl, the information about Metal layer is defined and along with that th IO_mode setting = 1.
 It means the IO ports are equidistant.
 Use the command : "run_floorplan"

-## VII.
-Review floorplan adn steps to view floorplan.
+## Review floorplan adn steps to view floorplan.
 Inside the floorplan results :
 ![image](https://github.com/YashpalRathod14/Physical-Design/assets/135158197/097a08c4-7ebd-4725-8214-d229ce326a9e)
 we'l get to see the Die Area.